EB-5 Visa vs Indian Real Estate

 Mathematical Methodology

 At eCalcy, transparency is our core principle.
 This SIP calculator utilizes the Future Value (FV) of Annuity Due formula with monthly compounding intervals (n=12).
-We account for compounding frequencies (Quarterly for FD, Monthly for SIP/EMI) to ensure 99.9% accuracy compared to official bank statements.
+We account for compounding frequencies (Quarterly for FD, Monthly for SIP/EMI) to ensure high accuracy compared to official bank statements.

 Financial Disclaimer